 - Helpful Resources

 - Contact Information

-This challenge is open to high school students (grades 9-12) and college students who live in the United States or its territories.
+This challenge was open to high school students (grades 9-12) and college students who live in the United States or its territories.
 Participants may be individuals or teams.
 Federal employees, children of EPA employees, and children of affiliated state or tribal judging panel members are not eligible.
 Employees and their children of the companies profiled for this challenge are also not eligible to apply.